apache/tajo/tajo-docs/src/main/sphinx/sql_language/alter_table.rst

 Repair partition
 ========================

-Tajo stores a list of partitions for each table in its catalogstore.
+Tajo stores a list of partitions for each table in its catalog.
 If partitions are manually added to the distributed file system, the metastore is not aware of these partitions.
 Running the ``ALTER TABLE REPAIR PARTITION`` statement ensures that the tables are properly populated.

 *Synopsis*